nigelhorne/App-Test-Generator/README.md

 This module takes a formal input/output specification for a routine or method and automatically generates test cases.
-In effect, it allows you to easily add comprehensive black-box tests in addition to the more common white-box tests typically written for CPAN modules and other subroutines.
+In effect, it allows you to easily add comprehensive black-box tests in addition to the more common white-box tests that are typically written for CPAN modules and other subroutines.

 The generated tests combine: